nodejscn/node-api-cn/n-api/napi_new_instance.md

 const value = new MyObject(arg);
 ```

-The following can be approximated in N-API using the following snippet:
+The following can be approximated in Node-API using the following snippet:

 ```c
 // Get the constructor function MyObject